-Can you cancel an iOS 15 update in progress?
+How to cancel an iOS 17 update in progress

 Yes.
 While Apple hasn’t provided a pause or stop button, I have a trick to help you cancel the iPhone update.
 Getting an over-the-air iOS update usually involves two steps, downloading and installing the update.

 Similarly, canceling it also requires two steps: